 Pet Birthdays – Canine Cakes for Dapper Dogs

-What better day to do this than on their birthday?
-And what better way than by giving them a cake?
+What better day to do this than on their birthday and giving them a cake?
 Especially as many people say that their favourite thing about their birthday is the cake and we all know how much our pups love their treats!

 Here’s a dog-friendly cake recipe that you can make with ingredients that you may already have in the kitchen.
 It’s quick and simple to do, so you don’t need to be a master chef!